NickDJM/accessible-menu/docs/api/disclosure-menu.md

 ::: info Note

 Getters and setters are inherited from the [BaseMenu](./base-menu#getters-and-setters) class.
-The following getters and setters are unique to the DisclosureMenu class.
+The following getters and setters are unique to or overwritten in the DisclosureMenu class.

 :::